To request a CHOP-In-A-Box Toolkit for your school or community organization, please fill out and return this request form.

 How CHOP Started:

-Beginning in January 2013, the CHOP (Cooking-up Healthy Options and Portions) initially started as an afterschool program that was implemented in two Jefferson Parish middle schools by Ochsner Health System as part of its “Change the Kids, Change the Future” program and through a grant from the Humana Foundation.
+Beginning in January 2013, the CHOP (Cooking-up Healthy Options and Portions) initially started as an afterschool program that was implemented in two Jefferson Parish middle schools by Ochsner Health as part of its “Change the Kids, Change the Future” program and through a grant from the Humana Foundation.
 The CHOP program’s partners and supporters include The LSU AgCenter, The Besh Foundation (Chef Alon Shaya), and the Jefferson Parish Public School System.
 CHOP was inspired by the West Virginia State University “FASTRAC” program.
 Students who participated not only learned valuable cooking skills, but they were able to take part in field trips to the Grow Dat Youth Farm and Rouses Supermarket that allowed them to see where their food comes from and how to shop for a healthy pantry.
 Ochsner’s Community Outreach staff revised and created recipes that show students they can still eat their favorite foods and be healthy at the same time, just by making a few small changes.

 Students learn basic cooking techniques: